 Price comparison platforms are also worth a lot - why not run a search for bargain hotel accommodation on Hipmunk, for instance?

 Give the Hotels' Own Websites a Try

 The wisdom of the web is that you will never find real bargain accommodation on the hotel's own website ...

 dismiss this as an urban legend, now!
-Actually you will find good bargains there, especially far in advance, for multiple stays or with meals included.
+Actually, you will find good bargains there, especially far in advance, for multiple stays or with meals included.
 This is, however, a game of chance.
-Sometimes there simply aren't any bargains, but if you are looking well in advance of travelling, you might be pleasantly surprised.
+Sometimes there simply aren't any bargains, but if you are looking well in advance of traveling, you might be pleasantly surprised.

 So, check with the hotels direct anyway.
 And also ...

 Some websites will offer you the choice between several currencies for payment - if payment is taken off your credit card immediately, check prices in the other (major) currencies on offer.
 Often discrepancies can be discovered and work in your favor.
 Unfortunately, most hotel bills will actually be settled at the time of checkout only.
 In that case, pay in local currencies to avoid ludicrous "conversion charges" and unfavorable rates.